-42 For example, in December 2015, Third Avenue Management received exemptive relief from the SEC to suspend investor redemptions from a non-diversified open-end fund, following a period of heavy redemption requests.
+For example, in December 2015, Third Avenue Management received exemptive relief from the SEC to suspend investor redemptions from an open-end fund, following a period of heavy redemption requests.
 The SEC order includes several conditions intended to permit an orderly liquidation.
 For more information, please consult SEC Temporary order release Nos.
 IC-31943; 812-14593.